 Add this strong tea to your gallon-sized glass jar and top it off with filtered water, leaving room for your scoby.

 NOTE: always use filtered water or good quality well water.
 City water is treated with chlorine which can kill your scoby.

 Ensure the temperature is between 75-85 degrees and add your scoby.

-Place your cheesecloth over the top of the jar and secure it with an elastic band.
+Place your cheesecloth or paper towels over the top of the jar and secure it with an elastic band.